Integrating ‘impact measurement’

 Characteristics of Social Impact Management

-Data systems will aid organisations to move towards a developed culture of statistical literacy, and adopt a more sophisticated approach to data production, use, analytics, visualization, and communication.Teams are able to easily collect data in a standardised manner, such that various datasets (new and legacy) are able to interface.
-The system should be built keeping last-mile focus, with multi-lingual support, allowing for implementation staff and communities to share stories, experiences; reporting through text, photos, and audio.
+“Teams are able to easily collect data in a standardized manner, such that various datasets (new and legacy) are able to interface.
+The system should be built keeping last-mile focus, with multi-lingual support, allowing for implementation staff and communities to share stories, experiences; reporting through text, photos, and audio.”

 The impact management service offered by 4th Wheel caters to the implementation of Government schemes and programs, CSR activities, NGO programs, etc. An Impact Management Strategy enables organisations to move from compliance of evaluation and reporting, to creating value from the process of impact evaluation.
 It lays the foundation for articulating a change theory model that includes external influences and takes cognisance of the social context within which social investments are made.